Economic Activities in Netherlands: Primary, Secondary, Tertiary, and Quaternary

 The primary sector in the Netherlands, with 53.82% agricultural land, thrives due to its temperate climate and fertile soil.
 Main agricultural products include milk, sugar beets, potatoes, pork, onions, wheat, chicken, tomatoes, carrots/turnips, and goat milk.

-Despite contributing only 1.6% to the GDP, agriculture plays a crucial role in the economy.
+Despite contributing only about 1.7% to the GDP (as of 2023), agriculture plays a crucial role in the economy.
 The diverse range of crops and animal products highlights the sector’s significance, ensuring food security and supporting the country’s agricultural industry.

 Secondary Sector of Netherlands